 Туре Description Benefits Swap- While- Active The swap-while- active role swap allows work to continue on the production system during the test.
-A swap-while-active role swap allows you to perform a test swap during working hours.
+The swap-while- active role swap allows work to continue on the A swap-while-active role swap allows you to perform a test swap during working hours.
 During this time, it will continue to update files on the production system.
-TIP: We recommend you use the Swap-While-Active method first when testing a role swap.
+TIP : We recommend you use the Swap-While-Active method first when testing a role swap.
 It is the least invasive way to perform a role swap.
 Your production system can still run during the swap, and there is no disruption to any users on the system.
 Full Performs a complete swap of both systems.
-A full planned swap may take a while to complete, but exercises role swaps in both directions on both system and the swap and the swap and preserved.
+A full planned swap may take a while to complete, but it exercises role swaps in both directions on both systems.
+Any user data changes made during the role swap are preserved.
 NOTE : The production system is not available during the swap.